-If you store information about individuals or companies within your organisation, then there is a chance you may receive a subject access request.
-This is where a business or individual can make a request to view certain information that you hold on them in your systems.
+If you store information about individuals or companies, there is a chance you may receive a subject access request.
+This is where a business or individual can request to view the information you hold about them.

-Under the data protection act you have 40 days to respond to this request, and it is therefore good practice to have a procedure in place to deal with any SAR quickly and efficiently.
+Under GDPR you have one month to respond to this request.
+It is therefore good practice to have a procedure in place to deal with any SAR quickly and efficiently.
 This includes understanding what information should be revealed under the SAR and the information you can keep confidential.

-Getting data protection right for your start up company is a vital part of the process of becoming able to perform in today’s marketplace.
-With a company’s reputation playing such a large part of modern business, a well-publicised breach in your data security measures could substantially harm your start-up before it has even become profitable.
+Getting data protection right for your start-up company is a vital part of being able to perform in today’s marketplace.
+With a company’s reputation playing such a large part in modern business, a well-publicised breach in your data security measures could substantially harm your start-up before it has even become profitable.